Ridlock9090/cea_cloudformation/README.md

 # cea-cloudformation
-Site for my own CloudFormation Templates throughout the learning process.
+Site for my own CloudFormation Templates.

+You can reach me @ ridlock@gmail.com

+or add me up on LinkedIn:
+www.linkedin.com/in/ken-ong9090

+or on Discord:
+user: ridlock6090